Mobile Internet device

 A mobile Internet device (MID) is a multimedia capable mobile device providing wireless Internet access.
 They are designed to provide entertainment, information and location-based services for personal or business use.
 They allow 2-way communication and real-time sharing.
 They have been described as filling a niche between smartphones and tablet computers.

 As all the features of MID started becoming available on smartphones and tablets, the term is now mostly used to refer to both low-end as well as high-end tablets.

 Archos Internet tablets

 The form factor of mobile Internet tablets from Archos is very similar to the Lenovo image on the right.
 The class has included multiple operating systems: Windows CE, Windows 7 and Android.
 The Android tablet uses an ARM Cortex CPU and a touchscreen.

+Intel Mobile Internet Device (MID) platform

 Intel announced a prototype MID at the Intel Developer Forum in Spring 2007 in Beijing.
 A MID development kit by Sophia Systems using Intel Centrino Atom was announced in April 2008.

 Intel MID platforms are based on an Intel processor and chipset which consume less power than most of the x86 derivatives.
 A few platforms have been announced as listed below: